pavigitpersonal/JavaApiAndUiTests/README.md

 Reports are generated in build folder of `api-tests` module

 ## **Running UI tests**

-Set the path to browser drivers accordingly in `config.properties` file of `ui-tests` module.

 Browse through the ui-tests module and run the test suite from IntelliJ.